luminus-framework/luminus/resources/md/guestbook.md

 The function uses the `validate` function from Struct to check that the `:name` and the `:message` keys conform to the rules we specified.
 Specifically, the name is required and the message must contain at least 10 characters.
 Struct uses a vector to specify the fields being validated where each field is itself a vector starting with the keyword pointing to the value being validated followed by one or more validators.
-Custom validators can be specified using a map as seen with with the validator for the character count in the message.
+Custom validators can be specified using a map as seen with the validator for the character count in the message.

 We'll now add a function to validate and save messages: